newrelic/rpm_contrib/README.md

 No special configuration required for Paperclip visibility.
 You can disable it by setting `disable_paperclip` to true in the newrelic.yml file.

-### Authlogic

-No special configuration required for Authlogic visibility.
-You can disable it by setting `disable_authlogic` to true in the newrelic.yml file.

 ### MongoDB

 No special configuration required for MongoDB visibility.
 You can disable